Charlie102308/YTMusicUltimate/README.md

 ## ⚠️Notice⚠️
 **GitHub Actions now works properly!! (fixed) but in the repo may be some issues, so please report any issue in the "Issues" section.
-Btw I will implement a deb of YTMusicUltimate that has downloads fixed for all versions of YTMusic in the next release!**
+Btw I will implement a deb of YTMusicUltimate that has downloads fixed for all versions of YTMusic from the next release!**

 ## Download table
+I will implement a deb of YTMusicUltimate that has downloads fixed for all versions of YTMusic from the next release (Also in Actions)
 | Release | YTM version | YTMUltimate version | YTMUltimate+ version |
 | :--- | :---: | :---: | :---: |
 | [YTMUltimate+ Latest][YTMU+Latest] | 9.22.2 | 2.4.1 | 1.0 |